 Not all critters are as persistent as squirrels, but if there is weakness in your fascia board or other areas near your roof, then expect birds and bats to also take interest in what your attic has to offer.

 2. Basement Dwellers

 Much like the attic, the basement is vulnerable to animal intrusion.
 Without gutters, water never makes it very far from your home.
-Often it will land directly below where your roof ends, and stand in pools unless there is a natural slope present.
-That high volume of water can create all kinds of problems.
+Often it will land directly below where your roof ends and stand in pools unless there is a natural slope present.
+That high volume of water can create problems.
 The first main issue around your foundation is erosion; water disrupts the soil and washes material away that would otherwise be solidly in place.
 The second issue is ice.
 If water remains stagnant around your house, it can freeze and put pressure on your foundation.
-In both cases, the structural integrity of your house is less than 100 percent, and therefore more vulnerable to external intrusion.
-Raccoons, mice, and rats are all likely candidates for weaseling their way into a vulnerable basement.
+In both cases, the structural integrity of your house is less than 100 percent and becomes more vulnerable to external intrusion.
+Raccoons, mice and rats are all likely candidates for weaseling their way into a vulnerable basement.

 3. Water Pool Dwellers

 Forgetting the attic or basement, homeowners without gutters could still have their hands full with standing pools of water around the home.
 Aside from the general eyesore, standing pools of water are a breeding ground for insects and bacteria.
 The most common inhabitants of stagnant water in a backyard are mosquitoes, and with mosquitoes comes the threat of diseases.

 No one is saying that squirrels or raccoons will show up tomorrow if you don’t install gutters today.
 But if the installation of gutters is ignored for long enough, the effects can be widespread and devastating.
 One of those effects is that your house becomes vulnerable to animal intrusion.
 Your house might feel like a zoo from time to time, but let’s make sure that you’re not adding any species anytime soon.

 A few things to consider when deciding whether you need gutters.